-Learn what to do if your homeowners insurance policy is cancelled or not renewed by your insurer and how to avoid being dropped in the first place.
+Learn what to do if your homeowners insurance policy is cancelled or not renewed by your insurer.
+We'll also show you how to avoid having your home insurance coverage dropped in the first place.

-If you are a homeowner, your home is probably your largest asset.
-This is why it is so important to have homeowners insurance.
+If you're a homeowner, your home is probably your largest asset.
+This is why it's so important to have homeowners insurance.
 But what if your insurer cancels your homeowners policy?

 There are many reasons why your insurance company might cancel your policy.
-Maybe you forgot to pay your monthly premium, filed too many claims, or exhibited what your carrier thought was fraudulent behavior.
+Maybe you forgot to pay your monthly premium, filed too many claims, or engaged in fraudulent behavior.
 Whatever the case, here’s a guide for what to do if you’re insurer drops your coverage.

 As stated above, there are multiple reasons why your homeowners policy may be terminated.
 Your insurer can choose to either cancel or just not renew your homeowners policy, depending on the situation.

-If you have had your policy for more than two months, it may only be cancelled if you haven’t paid your premiums, or you’ve engaged in fraudulent behavior.
+If you've had your policy for more than two months, there are only two ways it can be cancelled.
+One is if you haven’t paid your premiums.
+The other is if you’ve engaged in fraudulent behavior.

-On the other hand, an insurance company can refuse to renew your policy at the end of its term due to a variety of reasons.
+Even so, an insurance company can refuse to renew your policy at the end of its term for many reasons.

 The most common reasons for cancellation or non-renewal of a policy include: